eddyystop/dataloader-align-results/README.md

 - `resultsArray` - Result from back-end service after processing the `keys`.
     - Results are likely in a different order than that of `keys`.
     - A result may be omitted for some keys.

+The batch loader function calls onError if it finds results incompatible with graphqlType.
+However it cannot check for a `null` final result for '[]!' or '[!]!' because DataLoader itself builds the final Array from elements returned by the batch loader plus elements from the cache.

 ## Complete Example